Nobody can outdraw that Rick Martin

 - Sure, he just winged me.

 It’s an Edward Small production (I always loved his giant logo which screamed ‘SMALL’ but sadly this time it’s billed as a ‘Fame Pictures’ film), released through United Artists.
-It was directed by good old Ray Nazarro, who did dozens and dozens of Westerns, all very B, if not C. Nazarro’s best was probably Kansas Pacific, again with Hayden.
-The lurid screenplay was by Richard Schayer from a Steve Fisher story.
+It was directed by good old Ray Nazarro, who did dozens and dozens of Westerns, all very B, if not C. Nazarro’s best was probably Kansas Pacific, again with Hayden (which was rather good, in fact).
+The lurid screenplay of Top Gun was by Richard Schayer from a Steve Fisher story.
 Messrs.
 Fisher and Schayer had obviously seen High Noon, though they weren’t quite Carl Foreman or Jack Cunningham, I’m afraid.

 Denver and Hugh, wimps